-[8,16,17,25].
-Prior work on single-view 3D reasoning [7,22] and cognitive science have shown monocular geometric cues like lines and edges to be a critical aspect of human vision [3, 15].
-While these help obtain a globally consistent structure, stereo cues can further disambiguate details or the depth ordering of objects in the scene as illustrated in Fig. 1b.

-An overview of our approach and sample results are shown in Fig. 2 and Fig. 3.
+edges to be a critical aspect of human vision [3, 14].
+While these help obtain a globally consistent structure, stereo cues can further disambiguate details or the depth ordering of objects in the scene as illustrated in Fig 1b.
+An overview of our approach and sample results are shown in Fig 2 and Fig. 3.
 The main contributions of this paper are:

-- We propose an algorithm to combine stereo cues with monocular structural priors (e.g. lines, horizon and plane intersections) that are not considered in generic stereo matching and prior works that combine monocular and stereo cues [24]. - We introduce monocular cues in two ways: - 1) By proposing possible parameterized planes.
+- We propose a unified framework to combine stereo cues with monocular structural priors (e.g. lines, horizon and plane intersections), that are not considered in generic stereo matching and prior works that combine monocular and stereo cues [23]. - We introduce monocular cues in two ways: 1) By proposing possible parameterized planes.
 Stereo matching is used to then find the cost of assigning each plane to each superpixel.
-This is the discrete step. - 2) By continuous optimization that performs fine adjustment to encourage planes to meet at observed lines in the scene. - We propose a novel use of distance transforms to encode monocular information from image lines within the discrete and continuous optimization steps. - We show the effectiveness of the algorithm via a thorough comparison of the 3D reconstruction using a user study allowing users to fly-through the 3D rendering.
+This is the discrete step.
+2) By continuous optimization that performs fine adjustment to encourage planes to meet at observed lines in the scene. - We propose a novel use of distance transforms to encode monocular information image lines within the discrete and continuous optimization. - We show the effectiveness of the algorithm via a thorough comparison of the 3D reconstruction using a user study allowing users to fly-through the 3D rendering.